Sep

 Almost.

 This all looks familiar to someone who keeps a Dwight Gooden glove in his car on the off chance a baseball game breaks out.
-Gooden was similarly high ranked draft pick (5th overall) that likewise made a previously irrelevant team competitive.
+Gooden was a similarly high ranked draft pick (5th overall) that likewise made a previously irrelevant team competitive.
 While he wasn’t the starter for his rookie season All-Star Game, he did come into the game as the youngest All-Star player in history (an honor that still stands).
 He did well, striking out the first three batters he faced.
 With the exception of Gooden’s heavier workload, the first year stats for both appear nearly identical:

 PlayerIPW-LERAK/9OPP.AVG.WHIPWAR